mrkkrp/modern-uri/README.md

 In this library we use quite a few refined text values.
 They only can be constructed by using smart constructors like `mkScheme :: MonadThrow m => Text -> m (RText 'Scheme)`.
 For example, if argument to `mkScheme` is not a valid scheme, an exception will be thrown.
-Actually this is not necessarily so because there are pure monads that are instances of the `MonadThrow` type class, and so the smart constructors may be used in e.g. the `Maybe` monad as well.
+Note that monads such as `Maybe` are also instances of the `MonadThrow` type class, and so the smart constructors may be used in pure setting as well.

 There is a smart constructor that can make an entire `URI` too, it's called (unsurprisingly) `mkURI`: